 - Live or vacation at high altitudes (the strength of UV rays increases the higher up you are)

 - Live or vacation in tropical or subtropical climates

 - Work indoors all week and then get intense sun exposure on weekends

 - Have certain autoimmune diseases, such as systemic lupus erythematosus (SLE, or “lupus”)

 - Have a medical condition that weakens your immune system

 - Have had an organ transplant

-- Take medicines that lower your immunity
+- Take medicines that lower or suppress your immune system

 - Take medicines that make your skin more sensitive to sunlight